Eterna1/puszek-rootkit/README.md

 3. intercepting http (not https!) requests.
 all intercepted GET and POST http requests will be writen to /etc/http_requests.rootkit
 when password is sent in request - it's written additionally to /etc/passwords.rootkit
+4. rootkit module is invisible in 'lsmod' command, file /proc/modules, and directory /sys/module/
-4. when hidden application uses internet netstat see port but doesn't see PID and application name
+5. when hidden application uses internet netstat see port but doesn't see PID and application name

 without rootkit
 ```